- Brush your teeth 2 times a day and floss regularly to prevent cavities.

 Braces are bands, wires, and brackets that hold the teeth in place.
 The good news is that braces and bands can be stylish.
 They now come in different colors and some are almost invisible.
 Movement of your teeth can also be done with clear, removable plastic aligners as well.
-Your dentist or orthodontist can help decide if these are right for you.
+An orthodontist can help decide if these are right for you.

 How do braces work?

 Braces work by slowly moving and straightening your teeth so they have enough space and they are aligned properly.
 The wires apply pressure to your teeth to cause them to move in the right direction and the rubber bands help line up your teeth to make them straighter.
 Braces usually need to be adjusted about once a month.

 Since everybody’s teeth are different, it may take a few months to years to correct teeth that are not straight.
 Due to the length of time your braces are on, you may find marks left on your teeth when you take them off.

 What do I do when I get my new braces?